 No. IRS rules do not allow employee voluntary contributions.
 The VEBA must be funded only with employer contributions.

 Access to your account is actually determined by the terms of your employer’s plan document.
 Sometimes it is the result of what has been negotiated in collective bargaining, and depending upon the plan provisions, the ability to submit claims for reimbursement can begin as soon as you receive your ﬁrst contribution or it can be deferred until a later date, such as when you reach retirement age.
 You need to read your plan summary to ﬁnd out when you can start incurring and receiving reimbursement for eligible health care expenses.

 All of your plan details are readily available.
-Just select the Resource Center tab and scroll down to Plan Documents and Notices to find a link to your full Summary Plan Description.
+Just select the Library tab and scroll down to Plan Documents and Notices to find a link to your full Summary Plan Description.

 Eligible dependent is deﬁned by the IRS, and generally includes your spouse and dependent child(ren).
 Dependents may also include grandparents and grandchildren if they meet the IRS deﬁnition of a dependent.

 IRS guidelines prevent us from paying for services to dependents not listed in your profile.
 It’s important that you keep your dependent information up to date.
 To add/remove dependents:

 - Select Access Claims Portal from the Home page

 - Select the profile link.
 You’ll be able to edit dependent data by clicking the view/update link under the dependent name or select Add Dependent to enter a new dependent to your plan.
 (You will need the SSN for each dependent to request reimbursements of eligible expenses.)